developer-zebra/developer-zebra-site/src/oemconfig/10-1/about/index.md

 ### Device Support

-OLD OLD

-* **Supports all Zebra devices running Android 7.x Nougat, Android 8.x Oreo and Android 10.0**.
+* **Supports all Zebra devices running Android 7.x Nougat, Android 8.x Oreo and Android 10.1**.

 ### New Features

-OLD OLD

-* **Supports MX 10.1**, adding the following features and enhancements:
+**Supports MX 10.1**, adding the following features and enhancements:

- * **Enable/Disable “YES” button** available for selection by a device user on the "Secure Start-up" dialog box after changing the device lock-screen password, PIN or swipe pattern in devadminStep configuration.
-If "YES" is pressed, the same password, PIN or pattern that protects access to the Android Launcher app also would be applied to protect the device start-up process, preventing the device from booting if restarted.
- * **Support for A/B streaming** of OsUpdate Actions in fotaStep configuration.
- * **Support for Permission Access Configuration** for an application in permissionAccessStep configuration.
- * **Support for CSP Function Group Action** in serviceAccessStep configuration.
-A Function Group is a set of functions that an administrator can designate as "sensitive" and worthy of protection from unauthorized use by apps.
- * **Support for Dual-SIM Dual Standby** feature in wwanStep configuration, which automatically selects which SIM card to use for cellular service based on preferences set in the Call, Data, Message and SIM subscription parameters.
-* **Now displays SUCCESS/FAILURE results** of Managed Configuration Actions.
-* **Logging information sent to Google feedback channel** is also now stored in logcat for off-line access.
+* **Control device screen orientation**:
+ * Auto-rotation (on or off)
+* **Control battery settings**:
+ * State of battery saver mode (on or off)
+ * Set battery percentage to automatically turn on Battery Saver Mode
+* **Redirect Zebra debug logs to server**:
+ * Start, stop and configure RxLogger
+ * Capture snapshot of data collected by RxLogger, store in a predefined location
+ * Specify FTP/FTPs server URI to upload Rxlogger captured snapshot
+* **Audit Logging**:
+ * Enable secure logging via EMM or Device Policy Controller “TestDPC​” app
+ * Configure OEMConfig blackList or serviceAction managed configuration​
+ * Perform secure logging for blackList or serviceAction managed configurations​
+ * Use EMM/TestDPC to retrieve security logs​
+* **SimulScan support in DataWedgeStep configuration**
+* **Multi-language support in EKB Step configuration**

 `IMPORTANT:` The MX features listed above are **supported ONLY on devices with MX 10.1** or later.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)